danhartley/snapdragon-redux/src/checklist/README.md

 Copy build files to /wiki
 Rename checklist.html to index.html
-Make src paths relative i.e. / becomes ./
+Make src paths relative i.e. / becomes ./ (there are 3)
 Push
 PR to gh-pages